zainulabdeen2244/Study-Buddy-/README.md

 # Study-Buddy AI

-Study-Buddy AI is a TypeScript medical-learning workspace for supervised study, OSCE practice, transcript/SOP revision, timestamped VideoRAG answers, quizzes, flashcards, revision plans, and exportable study artifacts.
+Study-Buddy AI is a TypeScript learning workspace for supervised study, OSCE practice, transcript/SOP revision, timestamped VideoRAG answers, quizzes, flashcards, revision plans, and exportable study artifacts.

 It is not a doctor, diagnosis tool, prescription tool, emergency tool, or independent clinical procedure assistant.
 It is designed for education-only use with uploaded or demo learning material.